Train any pet dog to find family members in case the person goes missing

 Only do this trailing/tracking lesson with your dog 1 or 2 times a week.
 Skipping a week is okay because we do not want your dog to get tired of playing this game.

-Do as you did on the first lesson of "Getting Started" but continue as instructed after the overview.
+If you haven't already, read the first lesson of "Getting Started" and the Scent Articles continue as instructed after the overview.

 If your dog ever loses interest then stop and play with them for a few minutes.
 Then do the lesson again step by step so your dog understands.
 The steps for this lesson will be posted on a separate page for easy reference.